 1. When shopping online, most places only accept debit or credit cards.
 Remember this when you are deciding on a site to purchase from.
 In the event you don't feel comfortable providing the company with your bank card information, try to look for another site.
 Try to find a website that offers a good page when you're adding your credit card information.

 2. If you wish to buy a used product online, learn more about the owner first.
 You should visit their profile and look for reviews published by other shoppers who bought products from this seller.
 Do not hesitate to make contact with the seller to inquire about a few questions regarding the product you are considering.

 3. Never give out your Social Security number to an online merchant.
 This number is not required for placing orders online.
 Giving an online store your Social Security number can help them use your personal and personal data to steal your identity.
 To prevent that, if you carry on an online store site and find out that being a requirement, tend not to buy anything from them and shop someplace else.

 4. Make sure that you're entering your payment details on a good site.
 Search for "https://" inside the URL from the site that you're attempting to buy something from.
 If you don't see that or no indication of any website security, then it's probably a wise idea not to trust those people together with your account information.

-4. When shopping for a certain item, check several different online retailers.
-Many times with a bit of searching, you save as much as 25 %.
-Look at a variety of websites to ensure that you are getting the best offer.
-When figuring each website's price, ensure you include shipping costs into your calculations.
+5. When shopping for a certain item, check several different online retailers.
+Many times with a bit of searching, you save as much as 25 percent.
+Look at a number of websites to ensure that you are getting the best offer.
+When figuring each website's price, be sure you include shipping costs into your calculations.